 Charles E. Gavin III, chief executive officer and board chairman of MFG Chemical, headquartered in Dalton, Georgia, past president of AATCC, and chair of AATCC Foundation, Inc. from 1999-2000, as well as AATCC and AATCC Foundation Treasurer from 2003-2012, was instrumental in forming AATCC’s public charitable arm, AATCC Foundation, Inc. Charles was the first contributor to AATCC Foundation, and over the years, has made many sizeable donations in support of numerous named scholarships, including the establishment of this AATCC Foundation Grady, Hauser, Houser, Daniels Graduate Fellowship, honoring four individuals, all graduates of North Carolina State University, and all instrumental in the continued success of AATCC Foundation, Inc.

-The four individuals honored with this named fellowship include: Dr. Perry Grady, retired associate dean emeritus at the College of Textiles, who has worked for many years to help gain donations and develop scholarships for the Foundation; Dr. Peter Hauser, AATCC president and chair of AATCC Foundation 2013-2014, and current professor in the Textile Engineering and Color Chemistry Department at the College of Textiles; Mr. Nelson Houser, 1997-1998 AATCC president and initial chair of AATCC Foundation 1997-1998, currently employed as vice president of technical service for M. Dohmen; and John Y. “Jack” Daniels, AATCC executive vice president since March 1996 and president of AATCC Foundation since its establishment in 1997.
+The four individuals honored with this named fellowship include: Dr. Perry Grady, retired associate dean emeritus at the College of Textiles, who has worked for many years to help gain donations and develop scholarships for the Foundation; Dr. Peter Hauser, AATCC president and chair of AATCC Foundation 2013-2014, and current professor in the Textile Engineering and Color Chemistry Department at the College of Textiles; Mr. Nelson Houser, 1997-1998 AATCC president and initial chair of AATCC Foundation 1997-1998, currently employed as vice president of technical service for M. Dohmen; and John Y. “Jack” Daniels, AATCC executive vice president from March 1996 through March 2018 and president of AATCC Foundation since its establishment in 1997.